In InnerDialogue™ we have over two thousand mudras, as well as body and other challenges to the somatosensory cortex.

 In tribal / indigenous situations with many local dialects and languages, gestures developed because most indigenous peoples were localized or lived in isolated territories.
 They only knew one language.
 This isolation was initially maintained by poor means of travel, and thus strangers had to develop an early lingua franca which was gesture-driven rather than spoken.
 This enabled travellers, or those who were lost in the jungles, or who had strayed into another’s tribal area, a means of communication.
 Gestures were then used to sign their intent or explain their situation.

 The ability to travel into the furthest reaches of the world, necessitated a more complex but more generally understood language – usually of commerce or trade – and these were termed lingua franca.
 This obviated the need for a simple gesture skill.
-However societies have used this basic protolanguage skill – the use of the hand to convey communication, for the benefits of the deaf – America sign language – and with braille in the sightless.
+However societies have used this basic protolanguage skill – the use of the hand to convey communication, for the benefits of the deaf - sign language – and with braille in the sightless.

 As language became more inventive and skillful, rules and syntax governing its use became more and more the norm.
-Parallel to this the use of religious and ritual processes designed to alter the state of the human being also developed.
+Parallel to this, the use of religious and ritual processes designed to alter the state of the human were also developed.
 This sophistication of both language and gestures perhaps parallels the awareness of the force or power of language and of symbols.
 Early icons, carvings, sculptures and paintings depict humans in ritualistic poses (known also as a gestural pose) as well as depicting hand gestures or mudras.
 Bronze casting of eastern sages or a Buddha in meditative pose will often depict one hand or both in a particular gesture.
 The word mudra comes from the Sanskrit for seal, mystery, or from ancient [Iranian] Akkadian musara meaning object bearing a royal inscription.
 East Indian Classical dancing revolves around the telling of ancient religious stories through elaborate gestures both in body and hand pose.

 In the countries of Asia where the religious or philosophical were seen as parallel to the martial and secular, attempts to elevate the rank of warrior to initiate was probably exemplified by the monks of Shaolin in western China.
 These monks became expert martial artists as they needed to defend themselves against petty bandits and rogue states.
 Their high art form and prowess and almost supernatural capacity was ritualized with mudras and gestures that either symbolized the need to stay pure in heart and mind, and to impart physiological changes in their state to help them fight in such remarkable ways.

-In our Western world, the Eastern Christian Church – exemplified by the Greek and Russian Orthodoxies – had an iconic art form depicting Jesus and his disciples holding particular mudras or gestures.
+In our Western world, the Eastern Christian Church – exemplified by the Greek and Russian Orthodoxies – had an iconic art form depicting Jesus and his disciples, and subsequent Saints, holding particular mudras or gestures.
 Some are explained as an illiteration of Jesus’s name – a sign of his initials, but others are more obtuse and obviously not simply his gesture signature.
 They are often explained as signs of Grace or blessing.
 There has always been a ‘fog’ or obtuseness in these ritualized forms so as to impart symbolic wisdom to the initiate or to invoke a change of state on those who contemplated the icon itself.
 The secrets of these ancient gestures may not have been revealed but merely copied over the years in the monasteries that produced them.

 A complete library of all Articles on the InnerDialogue site.